Board Candidates’ Qualifications and Expectations

 - You are at least 18 years of age

 - You are not adjudged by a Court to be mentally incompetent

 - You are not a convicted felon (Election Law 2012, Section 5-106)

 - Must be and have been a resident of the BH-BL Central School District for a continuous and uninterrupted period of at least one year immediately before the election.

 - Must live in the BH-BL Central School District.

 - Cannot be employed by the BH-BL district or live in the same household with a family member who is also a member of the same school board.

 All BH-BL school board members serve at large for no pay.
 The candidates who receive the highest number of votes on school budget day will be elected to three-year terms of office.

-The seven members of the BH-BL board attend meetings on the majority of Tuesday evenings during the school year, plus some additional evenings (particularly during budget season) and some Tuesdays in the summer.
+The seven members of the BH-BL board attend meetings in the evenings twice a month during the school year, plus some additional evenings (particularly during budget season) and typically once a month in the summer.